 Your project directory and nobackup directory should both have the "setgid" bit set, so that files created in either directory inherit the project group.

-The setgid bit only works for files that are created in situ, or copied to the directory over the internet.
-If a file is moved or copied from elsewhere on the cluster, using for example the
+The setgid bit only applies the directory's group to files that are newly created in that directory, or copied to the directory over the internet.
+If a file or directory is moved or copied from elsewhere on the cluster, using for example the

 You probably don't want this to happen.
 For instructions on how to prevent it, please see our article: How can I let my fellow project team members read or write my files?